holgi/fastapi-permissions/README.md

 Concepts
 --------

-Since this is heavely derived from the [Pyramid][] framework, I strongly suggest to take a look at its [security documentation][] if you anything is unclear.
+Since this is heavely derived from the [Pyramid][] framework, I strongly suggest to take a look at its [security documentation][pyramid_security] if you anything is unclear.

 The system depends on a couple of concepts not found in FastAPI: